Department of Language Studies

 Maanjiwe nendamowinan (MN 4154)

 I am an Associate Professor of Linguistics at the Department of Language Studies, University of Toronto Mississauga (UTM) and at the Department of Linguistics, University of Toronto St. George (UTSG).
 I am currently Graduate Coordinator at the Department of Linguistics.
 My areas of expertise are syntax, morphology and the syntax-phonology interface.
-I earned my PhD in Linguistics from the Department of Linguistics at the University of Toronto in 2004 and was an Assistant Professor of Linguistics at the Department of Languages, Literatures and Linguistics, Syracuse University from 2004 to 2010 before I joined the University of Toronto.
+I earned my PhD in Linguistics from the Department of Linguistics at the University of Toronto in 2004 and was an Assistant Professor of Linguistics at 2004 to 2010 before I joined the University of Toronto.